 Judy Cirullo of Grow Strong Teams to be Featured on Close Up Radio

-Unfortunately, healthcare leaders inadvertently contribute to the daily stress their people experience.
-This can lead to distrust and thus impeding the connections and relationships that support the collaborative effort critical to the success of many healthcare teams.
+Unfortunately, Judy finds that healthcare leaders inadvertently contribute to the daily stress their people experience.
+This often leads to distrust and impedes the connections and relationships that support collaboration, a quality that’s critical to the success of healthcare teams.

+As a seasoned clinician, Judy's sweet spot is helping healthcare leaders build cohesive teams.

-“In healthcare, people are caring, giving, compassionate.
-These are marvelous qualities, but they can lead to burnout,” warns Judy.
-“When people understand their purpose, how they're unique and what people gain when they share it, it changes the dynamics of everything.”
+"In healthcare, people are caring, giving, and compassionate.
+These are marvelous qualities, but they can lead to burnout," warns Judy.
+"When people understand their purpose, how they're unique, and what other people gain when they share it, it changes the dynamics of everything."

 Listen to the show on BlogTalkRadio